Facebook has determined that a graphic explicitly calling for the genocide of all Jews “doesn’t violate [its] Community Standards.”

 The global social media giant made its determination in response to a complaint filed by B’nai Brith Canada.
 It took Facebook two hours to conclude that the post was acceptable, according to the company’s standards.

-The image (page doesn’t exist), which was posted as a comment on the Facebook wall of University of Lethbridge Professor Anthony Hall, depicts a white man assaulting an Orthodox Jew, accompanied by a lengthy, violent antisemitic screed beside the photograph.
-It should be noted that Hall is well-known for using his academic credentials to deny the Holocaust (page doesn’t exist) and promote 9/11 conspiracy theories
+The image (page does not exist), which was posted as a comment on the Facebook wall of University of Lethbridge Professor Anthony Hall, depicts a white man assaulting an Orthodox Jew, accompanied by a lengthy, violent antisemitic screed beside the photograph.
+It should be noted that Hall is well-known for using his academic credentials to deny the Holocaust (page does not exist) and promote 9/11 conspiracy theories

 The image is accompanied by this message: “There never was a ‘Holocaust’, but there should have been and, rest assured, there WILL be, as you serpentine kikes richly deserve one.”
 The image text ends with the entreaty “KILL ALL JEWS NOW!
 EVERY LAST ONE!”

 B’nai Brith is outraged by the post and by Facebook’s refusal to remove it.